exsilium/xbee-sdk-doc/docs/doc/concepts.md

 > ![Warning](images/icon_warning.jpg) **This is a warning.
 It helps solve or to avoid common mistakes or problems.**

+!!! warning
+    **This is a warning.
+It helps solve or to avoid common mistakes or problems.**

 > ![Tip](images/icon_tip.jpg) *This is a hint.
+It contains useful information about a topic.*

+!!! tip
+    *This is a hint.
 It contains useful information about a topic.*

 > ![Teach](images/icon_teach.jpg) *This means that you have just learned how to do something.*